The SpongeBob SquarePants Movie (video game): PC version

 The gameplay has features that are reminiscent of point-and-click adventure games, similar to that in SpongeBob SquarePants: Employee of the Month and the PC version of SpongeBob SquarePants: Lights, Camera, Pants!.
 It mainly follows around SpongeBob and Patrick in a various number of locations.
-The game consists of 8 chapters that loosely follow the plot of the film, with additional story details being described in cutscenes between chapters that feature narration over still pictures.
+The game consists of eight chapters that loosely follow the plot of the film, with additional story details being described in cutscenes between chapters that feature narration over still pictures.

 GBA version

-The GBA game is a 2D platformer split between 6 worlds to progress through, plus many bonus levels, and a boss at the end of each world.
+The GBA game is a 2D platformer split between six worlds to progress through, plus many bonus levels, and a boss at the end of each world.
 Unlike the console versions, there is a life system, and there is no save feature; instead, players are given a variety of level passwords as they progress through the game.
 Like the PC version, the story is told through still pictures, but this time with on-screen text.

-Plot

-The plot of the video game is largely based on the film, albeit liberties are taken occasionally.
-King Neptune's crown has been stolen by Plankton, and SpongeBob and Patrick must retrieve it from Shell City and save Bikini Bottom.